dennisgsmith/filmfest/README.md

 3. navigate to the submissions tab
 4. export a custom congigured csv file ("Basic Summary" configuration)

-In a perfact world, I would be using requests over selenium, but...
-*I chose selenium after hitting a wall with requests, do to all of the embedded javascript on the site*
+I would be using requests over selenium, but I chose selenium after hitting a wall with requests, do to all of the embedded javascript on the site.

-It looked like I could plausibly use requests with jQuery to successfully automate this download (I looked into that beifly) ...but due to time constaints and my familiarity with Python I chose selenium.
+It looked like I could use requests with jQuery to successfully automate this download but due to time constaints and my familiarity with Python I chose selenium.

 ## process.py